operard/oracle-cloud-tutorial/howto_deploy_spark.md

-# How to install Jupyterlab in Oracle Cloud (OCI) ?
+# How to deploy Spark Standalone in Oracle Cloud (OCI) ?

 The following walk-through guides you through the steps needed to set up your environment to run Spark and Hadoop in Oracle Cloud Infrastructure.